• Skip to secondary menu

 Natural sweeteners: I wanted to avoid the refined sugar of traditional cinnamon rolls as much as possible, because I’m always left in a sugar fog after eating them.
 You will find all-natural sugars in this pumpkin cinnamon roll recipe, including honey, pure maple syrup, and sucanat.

-Tips for Pumpkin Cinnamon Rolls
+Tips for Pumpkin Sourdough Cinnamon Rolls:

 • In this recipe, I use ginger, nutmeg, cloves and allspice in the filling.
 You can substitute 2 teaspoons of pumpkin pie spice in place of these four baking spices if you wish.